Face to Face (talk show): Overview

 The program aims to make a televised Barangay Hall, a small local government office where people take arguments to be heard by Tanods (Peacekeepers).
 It also aims to give its audience lessons by showing the complainant's problems that the hosts and the counselors try to solve.

-Any citizen in the Philippines who is fluent in Tagalog language can file any complaint about someone which will become the basis for an episode.
-The production crew goes over the records available and choose which cases to present on the show.
-They will interview the two parties and provide background about the problem.
+Any citizen in the Philippines who is fluent in Tagalog can file a complaint about someone in the barangay halls, which will become the basis for an episode.
+The production crew then sorts through the available records to choose which case to present and will interview the two parties to provide background about the problem.

 An episode begins with the host taking to the complainant, who is on the puti or white side, in-person to describe the problem.
-The Sawsaweros (male studio audience involver) and Sawsaweras (female studio audience involver) may ask questions or make statements, along with the persons originally involved.
-After an interview with the complainant, the opponent is brought on stage at the pula or red side.
-A confrontation often results in an argument or even a fight at the stage.
-As the show progresses, both sides may add another person, to persuade the live audience.
+The Sawsaweros (male studio audience) and Sawsaweras (female studio audience) may ask questions or make statements, along with the persons originally involved.
+After an interview with the complainant, the opponent is brought on stage at the pula or red side, often resulting in an argument or even a fight on-stage.
+As the show progresses, both sides may bring in additional witnesses, to persuade the live audience.
 Before the guests appear on stage, they must undergo a security inspection for the safety of both arguing parties.
 In the first run, at most key points in the show, the host will ask the audience which side they are on, which is answered by the audience by raising signs with the colors for each side.
 In the second run, the host will ask the audience, and the audience uses a phone to vote on which side they are on, and the result shows on the screen.
-The stage crew are always prepared for confrontations and interdicted by two bouncers while a production crew and the security unit provide backup if more than two people are involved.
-In most cases, fight scenes are censored from the daytime edition of the show, but is shown in the primetime edition which is a 60-minute replay.
-The evening edition has been inspected by the Movie and Television Review and Classification Board (MTRCB) before the broadcast.
-Paramedics are also available in case of serious injuries.
+The stage crew are always prepared for confrontations and interdicted by two bouncers, while a production crew and security unit provide backup if more than two people are involved.
+In most cases, fight scenes are censored from the daytime edition of the show, but are shown in the primetime edition which is a 60-minute replay.
+The evening edition is inspected by the Movie and Television Review and Classification Board (MTRCB) before the broadcast and paramedics are available in case of serious injuries.

-The three advisers, also known as Trio Tagapayo (or Harapang Tagapayo), can give tips and advice to prevent fights.
-The panel is composed of a lawyer, a psychologist, and a priest, who give legal, psychological, spiritual advice to the two respective parties.
-Occasionally, the show invites a guest expert as appropriate to the conflict involved.
+There are also three advisers, also known as Trio Tagapayo (or Harapang Tagapayo), who give guidance and advice to prevent fights.
+The panel is composed of a lawyer, a psychologist, and a priest, who give legal, psychological and spiritual advice to the two respective parties.
+Occasionally, the show invites an appropriate guest expert depending on the conflict involved.

-The show sometimes ends with statements from the involved parties that they are not yet ready to be friends again or resolve the problem.
-After giving the final resolution or not, the host provides her final thoughts on the issue.
+The show sometimes ends with statements from the involved parties that they are willing to resolve the problem.
+Whether or not a resolution is given, the host provides her final comment on the issue.
 The show also conducts a follow-up to confirm if there is progress or not.